-The public sector continues to face significant service delivery challenges due to reduced income streams, funding constraints, inflationary cost pressures and additional legislative burdens.
+The public sector continues to face significant service delivery challenges due to real terms reduced income streams, funding constraints, inflationary cost pressures and additional legislative burdens.
+In addition the 2021/22 budget is being set in the context of a global pandemic.

 Demand for public services in Midlothian continues to increase as a consequence of changes in the size and profile of the county's population with greater numbers of young and older people, those in poor economic situations, and those with disabilities be they physical, sensory, mental health or learning disabilities.
 The Council must continue to prioritise expenditure on public services which prevent negative outcomes for those within its communities whilst securing maximum benefit from all available resources.

-Accordingly, it is prudent that significant savings and cuts are made over the coming years and projected budget shortfalls stemmed.
-This will allow the Council to maintain its financial sustainability and also to ensure that all within its communities, irrespective of protected characteristics, (age, disability, gender re-assignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation) as well as poor socio-economic circumstances, (The Fairer Scotland Duty), are not unlawfully discriminated against, and that equality of opportunity and advancement of good relations is upheld between those who have a protected characteristic and those who do not.
+Accordingly a corporate solution has been progressed to allow the 2021/22 and 2022/23 budgets to be balanced.
+This allows focus to turn to the next iteration of the Medium Term Financial Strategy required for the term of the next Council elected in May 2022, noting that significant savings are projected to be required over that term to secure financial balance and sustainability.
+This will allow the Council to ensure that all within its communities, irrespective of protected characteristics, (age, disability, gender re-assignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation) as well as poor socio-economic circumstances, (The Fairer Scotland Duty), are not unlawfully discriminated against, and that equality of opportunity and advancement of good relations is upheld between those who have a protected characteristic and those who do not.